Doctoral degrees administered by the Graduate School include:

 Enrollment status changes automatically for a student who passes preliminary exams and is advanced to candidacy in the same term.
 Students advanced to candidacy are charged tuition at the candidacy rate and the change in status results in an adjustment to tuition and fees.
 For a student who advances to candidacy while enrolled in course 990, enrollment will be changed to course 995 with 8 credit hours for the term.
 If a student is enrolled in classes other than 990, enrollment status will be changed to include an additional 8 credit hours for a full term of 995 or 4 credit hours for a half term of 995.
 In either case, tuition and fees will be adjusted accordingly.

-A student who has been enrolled during successive fall and winter terms may take preliminary exams in May following the winter term without registering for the spring, spring/summer, or summer terms.
+A student who has been enrolled full-time during successive fall and winter terms may take preliminary exams in May following the winter term without registering for the spring, spring/summer, or summer terms.

 Doctor of Musical Arts students are not required to be enrolled during the term when advancement to candidacy takes place.